umbraco/UmbracoDocs/umbraco-heartcore/getting-started/graphql-playground.md

 1. Find the query you want to delete in the persisted queries list
 2. Click on the name of the query
-3. An editor will appear with the query
-4. Click the action menu in the top right corner of the editor
+3. Click the action menu in the top right corner of the editor with the query
-5. Click the `Delete` button
+4. Click the `Delete` button
-6. Confirm the deletion
+5. Confirm the deletion

 ![Delete persisted query](images/delete-persisted-query.png)